pluswerk/elasticsearch/README.md

 ## Prerequisites
 * Elasticsearch 7

+## Known Problems
+The use of staticfilecache with threads enabled and Elasticsearch->ProgressBodyMiddleware is not yet possible.

 ## Recommendations
 Usage of [EXT:staticfilecache](https://github.com/lochmueller/staticfilecache) is strongly recommended as the page indexing happens on the fly when the middleware is being executed.
 No code execution -> no performance issues.